Protecting your privacy as a celebrity athlete

 Failure to take these suggestions into account can not only sacrifice privacy and security, but may also become costly mistakes that are hard to rectify.

 1. Don’t take title in your name

 A home sale always leads to new public records.
 For example, when a property closes in Las Vegas, the deed is recorded with Clark County.
 Anyone can get a copy of that deed and see who the owner may be.
 If your name is on there, a person will know your address and have valuable information about your home as soon as the day after closing.
 There are lots of people who want to know who’s buying high-dollar homes.
 Don’t think they’re not paying attention.

 Fortunately, there’s an effective way to get around that problem.
-Take title as an LLC (limited liability company) and make the manager of it a trust in which your identity is kept private.
+Consider taking title as an LLC (limited liability company) and making the manager of it a trust in which your identity is kept private.
 Unlike a home deed, the trust is a private document.
 No one has to know you’re the trustee or beneficiary managing the LLC.